The Practical Guide to Shaker Style Cabinets

 shaker kitchens doors design furniture simplicity panels shakers door, cabinets shaker

-You can choose the level of sheen, including a matte finish, which enhances the grain and streaks.
+If you are going for a natural look, choose polyurethane because you can choose the level of sheen, including a matte finish, which enhances the grain and streaks while also providing durability.

 Want more?
 Here are more kitchens to get you inspired.